When a human silhouette appeared in a doorway to their left, Newkirk was quick to react. He raised an arm and gathered a firebolt to throw -

-The figure slowly lowered the lengthy shape of a Browning Automatic Rifle from their shoulder, but did not step out into the light.
+Lowering the lengthy shape of a Browning Automatic Rifle from their shoulder, the figure relaxed but did not come out into the light.
 They spoke with the light tones of the female Hampton socialite.

 "If I told you the challenge was Shindig, how would you respond?"